flammie/flammie.github.io/duolingo.markdown

 Like I said, Duolingo has only few types of basic exercises most of which are familiar from schoolbooks etc. At the moment there is:

-1. Match word in *teaching language* (usually English, I may call this support language in this rant too) to word in target language *and a picture*, this is often first exercise to teach a new word
+1. Match word in *teaching language* (usually English, I use the term *support language* in this rant too) to word in target language *and a picture*, this is often first exercise to teach a new word
 1. Translate a sentence, on a mobile app you have to just arrange the words in order, and there are few extra words to trick you.
 This practice goes both